banister/funkify/README.md

 _Haskell-style partial application and composition for Ruby methods_

-In computer science, partial application refers to the process of fixing a number of arguments to a function, producing another function of smaller arity.
+"In computer science, partial application refers to the process of fixing a number of arguments to a function, producing another function of smaller arity."
 --[Wikipedia](http://en.wikipedia.org/wiki/Partial_application)